Summary:

 - Date account was closed

-These tradelines help you develop an overall picture of financial responsibility.
+These tradelines may help you develop an overall picture.
 You can review whether the applicant carries a high debt load and how leveraged an applicant is.

 Tradelines also show current and past payment history, along with whether payments are being made on time.
 If payments have been received late, it’s described in more detail in buckets of 30, 60, 90, 120, or 180 days.